emcuttsy/monoglot-anxiety/content/english/blog/sciene-of-language-newborns-start-recognizing-speech-within-hours-of-birth-in-way-similar-to-adults.md

-subtitle = "Within hours of birth, newborns make the tricky distinction between front and back vowels using a network of brain regions similar to the adult language-processing system" summary = "" tags = [] title = "Sciene of Language: Newborns start recognizing speech within hours of birth in way similar to adults" type = ""
+subtitle = "Within hours of birth, newborns make the tricky distinction between front and back vowels using a network of brain regions similar to the adult language-processing system" summary = "" tags = [] title = "Science of Language: Newborns start recognizing speech within hours of birth in way similar to adults" type = ""

 +++